cbib/dypfish/README.md

 ```

 ## Outputs:

 The output files produced by DypFish will be stored in the corresponding analysis figures and dataframe folders.
-As an example here are the outputs produced by the cytoplasmic spread analysis :
+As an example here are the outputs produced by the cytoplasmic spread analysis, based on the full data from the website, as described in the Data Input section :
 ```
         analysis/analysis_cytoplasmic_spread/figures/cyt_spread_arhgdia.png
         analysis/analysis_cytoplasmic_spread/figures/cyt_spread_beta_actin_.png